promptfoo/promptfoo/README.md

 ## API Providers

 We support OpenAI's API as well as a number of open-source models.
-It's also to set up your own custom API provider. **[See Provider documentation](https://promptfoo.dev/docs/configuration/providers)** for more details.
+It's also to set up your own custom API provider. **[See Provider documentation][providers-docs]** for more details.

 ## Development